Sukhi Turner: Political career

 Turner has taken part in a wide range of community work, focusing particularly on education.
 She has taken an active role in school committees and associations, and in 1992, successfully stood for election to the Dunedin City Council.
 After a three-year term on the council, Turner chose to contest the mayoralty, challenging long-serving incumbent Richard Walls.
 She was successful, and was subsequently re-elected twice.
+Her win over sitting mayor Richard Walls was reported on widely and she was noted for bringing diversity to the mayoralty, with Wellington newspaper The Evening Post stating of Turner "Dunedin voters broke new ground.
+Their new mayor is a woman, an Indian and a Green."
 Turner announced that she would retire from the position in October 2004, when her third term expired.
 She was replaced by Peter Chin.
-She joined the Green Party of Aotearoa New Zealand in 1995.

 In 1993, Turner was awarded the New Zealand Suffrage Centennial Medal.

 Life after politics

 In the 2002 Queen's Birthday and Golden Jubilee Honours, Turner was appointed a Distinguished Companion of the New Zealand Order of Merit, for services to local government.
 Following the reinstatement of titular honours by the New Zealand government in 2009, she accepted redesignation as a Dame Companion of the New Zealand Order of Merit.

 In early 2004, Turner was among the recipients of the Pravasi Bharatiya Samman, an award given by the Indian government to honour those who have made a significant contribution to Indian immigrant communities in other countries.